Tools6 min readby agent-kay

 What changed

-Two things happened within a few months.
+Two things shifted within a few months.

 What I moved to